Pat McCrory: Early life, education and business career

 McCrory was born in Columbus, Ohio, the son of Audrey Mona (née Herzberg) and Rollin John McCrory.
 His family moved to North Carolina when he was a child.
 He was raised Presbyterian and his family attended First Presbyterian Church of Greensboro.
 He graduated in 1974 from Ragsdale High School in Jamestown, North Carolina.
 He attended Catawba College in Salisbury, North Carolina, where he received degrees in political science and education in 1978.
 McCrory was active in the Student Government Association and was part of a conservative backlash to the growing "hippie" culture at Catawba in the mid-1970s.
+He married Ann Sturgis in 1988.

 In 2001, McCrory gave the graduation keynote address at his alma mater, Catawba College.
 The college awarded him an honorary doctorate of legal letters.
-He has served as a member of Catawba College's Board of Trustees.
+He has served as a member of Catawba College's board of trustees.

 In January 2008, after 28 years with Duke Energy, he retired from the company to run full-time for governor.

 In January 2009, McCrory was named a partner with Charlotte-based McCrory & Company, a sales consulting firm.

 In January 2010, he was named a Senior Director of Strategic Initiatives for Charlotte-based law firm Moore & Van Allen PLLC.
 He is a 2014 Young Leader Alumni member of the American Swiss Foundation.

 Since 2017, he has hosted the "Pat McCrory Show with Bo Thompson" on WBT 1110AM in Charlotte, NC.

-Charlotte City Council, 1989–1995
+Charlotte City Council (1989–1995)

 McCrory began his political career in Charlotte in 1989 when he was elected an At-Large City Councilman.
-He was re-elected in 1991 and 1993; McCrory served as Mayor Pro Tem from 1993–1995.
+He was re-elected in 1991 and 1993; McCrory served as Mayor Pro Tem from 1993 to 1995.

-Mayor of Charlotte, 1995–2009
+Mayor of Charlotte (1995–2009)

 In 1995, he was elected mayor of the city of Charlotte, succeeding Richard Vinroot, who ran unsuccessfully for the 1996 Republican gubernatorial nomination.
 At the age of 39, McCrory was the city's youngest mayor.
-McCrory gained a reputation as a very popular, affable mayor.
+McCrory gained a reputation as a popular, affable mayor.
 In the 2007 mayoral election, he defeated seven-term Democratic state Rep. Beverly Earle, 61 to 39 percent.

 McCrory announced in late 2008, shortly after his gubernatorial campaign, that he would not seek an eighth term.
 McCrory is the city of Charlotte's longest-serving mayor.